 If the home inspector identifies deficiencies, the buyer will ask the seller to make repairs before closing.
 Sometimes the seller will make these repairs, but other times a seller may decline to pay for those repairs.
 In New York, most contracts are written “As Is”, so the seller probably won’t fix anything before closing.

 At that point, the buyer needs to assess whether the repairs are critical to the townhome.
-If so, the repair costs could lead to further price negotiations or credits at closing.
+If so, this could lead to a further price negotiation or credit at closing.

 Since a contract is not finalized until both the seller and buyer sign the contract, there may be some time to do this evaluation before even signing the contract.
 A contract can include an inspection period, which would allow the buyer to get out of the contract after signing the contract.
 However, this is not very common in New York City.